zaphosting/docs/en/scpservermod_uploadplugins.md

 ---
 id: scpservermod_uploadplugins
-title: Upload Plugins
+title: Install Plugins
-sidebar_label: Upload Plugins
+sidebar_label: Install Plugins
 ---
 > To install plugins onto your server, you require SCP: ServerMod.
 Sadly it will not work on main vanilla version of the game.